 NASA's Earth Observing System (EOS) comprises a series of satellites, a science component and a data system which is called the Earth Observing System Data and Information System (EOSDIS).
 EOSDIS distributes thousands of Earth system science data products and associated services for interdisciplinary studies.
 Almost all data in EOSDIS are held on-line and accessed via ftp and https.
 Through interagency and international partnerships, NASA also distributes and promotes Earth Observation (EO) data from non-NASA missions.

 There are several ways to search for data of interest:

-- Near real-time data products from the AIRS, AMSR2, MLS, MODIS and OMI instruments in less than 3 hours from the Land, Atmosphere Near real-time Capability for EOS (LANCE)
+Near real-time data products from the following instruments in less than 3 hours from NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE):

-- Interactively browse satellite imagery and data in near real-time with Worldview
+- Interactively browse global, full resolution satellite imagery with Worldview

-- Directory level information from the Global Change Master Directory (GCMD)
+- Directory level information from NASA's Global Change Master Directory (GCMD)

-- Tailored client software using ECHO metadata repository
+- Tailored client software using CMR Application Program Interfaces (APIs)

 LANCE Near Real-Time Data

-Access near real-time products from the AIRS, AMSR2, LIS (ISS), MISR, MLS, MODIS, MOPITT, OMI and VIIRS instruments in less than 3 hours from observation from the Land, Atmosphere Near real-time Capability for EOS (LANCE).
+Access near real-time products from the AIRS, AMSR2, LIS (ISS), MISR, MLS, MODIS, MOPITT, OMI and VIIRS instruments in less than 3 hours from observation from NASA's Land, Atmosphere Near real-time Capability for EOS (LANCE).
 The system supports application users who are interested in monitoring and analyzing a wide variety of natural and man-made phenomena.

-Interactively browse full-resolution, global, near real-time satellite imagery from 100+ data products from LANCE and other NASA data providers provided through NASA's Global Imagery Browse Services (GIBS).
+Interactively browse full-resolution, global, satellite imagery from 800+ data products from LANCE and other NASA data providers provided through NASA's Global Imagery Browse Services (GIBS).
 In essence, Worldview shows the entire Earth as it looks "right now" - or at least as it has looked within the past few hours.
 This supports time-critical application areas such as wildfire management, air quality measurements, and weather forecasting.